 You can check split times, stroke rate, pace per 100 m, and even heart rate when paired with Polar sensors.
 And of course, post-swim, your goggles can sync to your smartphone to upload your workout to Training Peaks, Strava, Apple Health, or Google Fit.
 And you get to feel like Iron Man in the process.

-At $199, they’re obviously a big spend compared to other goggles.
+The Form Swim Goggles are obviously a big spend compared to other goggles.
 But if you truly hate counting laps in the pool but love having the data, these are going to make you the envy of your masters swim group.

-And they do come with seven different nose piece sizes, so they’re more customizable than your average goggle and should fit most faces.
+They also come with seven different nose piece sizes, so they’re more customizable than your average goggle and should fit most faces.

 - Lens: Mirrored